eirikeg1/dribbling-detection-algorithm/README.md

+# !NOTICE:
+This is the no-opencv version of the algorithm.
+It does not need the opencv or it's dependencies, and as a result it can't visulize or download the videos.
+As it does not calculate visualizations it is much faster.

 # Dribbling Detection Algorithm

 A Rust-based implementation for detecting dribbling events on the [SoccerNet Game State Reconstruction 2024](https://www.soccer-net.org/) dataset.
 The goal behind this tool is not to get the most accurate predictions,but to get a set of good candidates which can be manually approved/rejected later.
 Therefore this is not indended to be used for classification, but to build a dataset quickly.

 ![Dribling detection example](images/image-1.png)